-Services Connected Supplier

-Gas or liquid petroleum gas $\overline{\checkmark}$ E-ON

-Water mains or private water supply $\overline{\checkmark}$ Public Supply

-Electricity $\overline{\checkmark}$ E-ON

-Mains drainage $\overline{\checkmark}$ Public Supply

-Telephone $\overline{\checkmark}$ BT

-Cable TV or satellite

-Broadband \checkmark BT

-b.
-Is there a septic tank system at your property?

-No

-- Do you have appropriate consents for the discharge from your septic tank? (i) - Do you have a maintenance contract for your septic tank? (ii)

-If you have answered yes, please give details of the company with which you have a maintenance contract:

-11 Responsibilities for shared or common areas

-Are you aware of any responsibility to contribute to the cost of anything used jointly, such as a. the repair of a shared drive, private road, boundary, or garden area?

-Shared obligation towards maintenance of common areas in building (1/16 share)

-Is there a responsibility to contribute to repair and maintenance of the roof, common b. stairwell or other common areas?

-Shared obligation towards maintenance of common areas in building (1/16 share)

-Has there been any major repair or replacement of any part of the roof during the time you C. have owned the property?

-d.
+Services Connected Supplier Gas or liquid petroleum gas bulb Water mains or private water supply $\overline{\checkmark}$ mains Electricity bulb Mains drainage mains Telephone Cable TV or satellite Broadband ee b.
+Is there a septic tank system at your p roperty? (i) Do you have appropriate consents for the discharge from your septic tank?
+No (ii) Do you have a maintenance contract for your septic tank?
+No If you have answered yes, please give maintenance contract: e details of the e company with which you have a 11 Responsibilities for shared or common a reas a.
+Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
+No If you have answered yes, please give e details: b.
+Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
+Yes If you have answered yes, please give details: As far as I am aware all residents would be asked to pay a share of any essential maintenance to communal areas C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+No d.
 Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?

-As far as you are aware, do any of your neighbours have the right to walk over your e. property, for example to put out their rubbish bin or to maintain their boundaries?
-No f.
+If you have answered yes, please give e details: e.
+As far as you are aware, do any of you property, for example to put out their r • , If you have answered yes, please give e details:

+f.
 As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)